-- 11.6 A final written warning will usually be appropriate for: - 11.6.1 misconduct where there is already an active written warning on the employee's record; or - 11.6.2 misconduct that is considered sufficiently serious to warrant a final written warning even though there are no other active warnings on the record. - 11.7 A final written warning will usually remain active for 12 months.
-In exceptional cases verging on gross misconduct, or where a final written warning has been issued as an alternative to dismissal, or details of Trust specific misconduct which may warrant indefinite warnings such as dangerous breaches of health and safety, a final written warning may state that it will remain active indefinitely.
+- 11.6 A final written warning will usually be appropriate for: - 11.6.1 misconduct where there is already an active written warning on the employee's record; or - 11.6.2 misconduct that is considered sufficiently serious to warrant a final written warning even though there are no other active warnings on the record. - 11.7 A final written warning will usually remain active for 12 months however, in very serious matters a final written warning may be given a period longer than 12 months but no more than 24 months.